adamcin/nuromancy/README.md

 * Dockerfile for deployment as a container in AKS or EKS clusters.

-* RxJS for parallelization, because of the unavoidable I/O boundness of the conversion algorithm, which depends on shouting across a crowded forum to an Azure Chisel Worker Pool.
+* Parallelization for Arabic range request processing, because of the unavoidable I/O boundness of the conversion algorithm, which depends on shouting across a crowded forum to an Azure Chisel Worker Pool.

 * Jest for unit and integration testing.